MiyuHmt/javascript-exercises/README.md

 # javascript-exercises

-Some JavaScript exercises do during the JavaScript30 challenge
+Some JavaScript exercises that I have do during the JavaScript30 challenge

 ## Table of contents